spectrocloud/librarium/docs/docs-content/integrations/konvoy.md

 tags: ["packs", "konvoy", "kubernetes"]
 ---

 [Konvoy](https://d2iq.com/products/konvoy) is a Kubernetes distribution by D2iQ.
-Konvoy is built on pure open-source Kubernetes and includes a full suite of integrated and supported best-of-breed Day-2 platform applications for an out-of-the-box, production-ready experience.
+It is built on pure open-source Kubernetes and includes a full suite of integrated and supported best-of-breed Day-2 platform applications for an out-of-the-box, production-ready experience.